-- Light Is Not Good: The 2018 Off-Broadway production portrays the Squip as a Man in White.
+- Light Is Not Good: The 2018-2019 Off-Broadway and Broadway productions portray the Squip as wearing white.
 He progressively gains more black accents◊ as the show continues.

 - Manipulative Bastard: The Squip, and how.
 Right from the start it begins chipping away at Jeremy's already bruised self-esteem with constant, often unnecessarily harsh critiques of his looks, personality, and mannerisms.
 Then it asserts that all these things can be fixed and Jeremy can become cool if he only listens to its advice.
 He reinforces all this by alternately offering and then withholding scraps of affection and support which Jeremy feels he's lacking, especially from adult role model figures, which the SQUIP explicitly resembles.
 When Jeremy starts to have doubts about ditching Michael for the popular kids, the Squip contends that he's a link to "Jeremy 1.0" and that if Jeremy ever wants to become popular he'll have to ditch losers like Michael.
 The manipulative part is somewhat expected since the Squip supposedly has a comprehensive, adaptable knowledge of human social conventions and the ability to predict the most likely outcome of anything that anyone could say or do, but it certainly plays up the bastard aspect of this throughout the musical.
 It also issues electric shocks whenever he disobeys it, and is capable of producing hallucinations that 'prove' its points (such as of a crowd at the mall that alternately berates and adores Jeremy).
 This reaches its head perhaps during "The Pitiful Children", when the SQUIP shows a deeply empathetic Jeremy how Jenna Rolan and Christine suffer similarly to him, and contrasts this with how happy Jenna becomes when they give her a SQUIP of her own; by promising that they're helping others not suffer the way he did, the SQUIP gets Jeremy to agree to help Take Over the World by creating a SQUIP hivemind in which every person has no choice but to be happy.